Azure/azure-iot-sdk-node/provisioning/device/devdoc/provisioning_error_requirements.md

  - the transport object that is associated with this error **]**

 ** SRS_NODE_DPS_ERRORS_18_008: [** Any error object returned by `translateError` shall inherit from the generic `Error` Javascript object and have 3 properties:
- - `responseBody` shall contain the body of the response
+ - `result` shall contain the body of the response
  - `transportObject` shall contain the transport object that is associated with this error
  - `message` shall contain a human-readable error message **]**